chapel-lang/chapel/doc/rst/language/spec/modules.rst

 Conflicts
 +++++++++

-The scope inserted by the presence of ``use`` and ``import`` statements follows the same rules about conflicting symbols as symbols defined in the same scope (see :ref:`Variable_Conflicts`).
-Thus an error will be signaled if multiple conflicting public module-level symbols would be inserted into this enclosing scope with the same name, and that name is accessed by other statements in the same scope as the ``use`` or ``import``.
+The implicit scope added by ``use`` and ``import`` described in the previous section follows the same rules about conflicting variables as other scopes (see :ref:`Variable_Conflicts`).
+Thus an error will be signaled if multiple variables with the same name would be inserted into this enclosing scope, and that name is accessed.
 Remember that this does not apply to functions unless they are also indistinguishable in other ways, see :ref:`Function_Overloading`.

 Because symbols brought into scope by a ``use`` or ``import`` statement are placed at a scope enclosing where the statement appears, such symbols will be shadowed by other symbols with the same name defined in the scope with the statement.
-Thus the symbols that are shadowed will only be accessible via :ref:`Explicit_Naming`.
+The symbols that are shadowed will only be accessible via :ref:`Explicit_Naming`.

 Symbols defined by public ``use`` or ``import`` statements can impact the scope